reearth/quickjs-emscripten-sync/README.md

 #### `evalCode<T = any>(code: string): T | undefined`

-Evaluate JS code in the VM and get the result as an object on the browser side.
+Evaluate JS code in the VM and get the result as an object on the host side.
 It also converts and re-throws error objects when an error is thrown during evaluation.

 #### `executePendingJobs(): number`

 Almost same as `vm.executePendingJobs()`, but it converts and re-throws error objects when an error is thrown during evaluation.

-#### `expose<T extends { [k: string]: any }>(obj: T, sync?: boolean): T`
+#### `expose(obj: { [k: string]: any })`

 Expose objects as global objects in the VM.

+By default, exposed objects are not synchronized between the host and the VM.
+If you want to sync an objects, first wrap the object with sync method, and then expose the wrapped object.

+#### `sync<T>(target: T): T`

-If sync is true, this function returns objects wrapped with proxies.
-This is necessary in order to reflect changes to the object from the browser side to the VM side.
+Enables sync for the object between the host and the VM and returns objects wrapped with proxies.

+The return value is necessary in order to reflect changes to the object from the host to the VM.
 Please note that setting a value in the field or deleting a field in the original object will not synchronize it.

 #### `register(target: any, code: string | QuickJSHandle)`

-Register a pair of objects that will be considered the same between the browser and the QuickJS VM.
+Register a pair of objects that will be considered the same between the host and the QuickJS VM.

 #### `unregisterAll(targets: Iterable<[any, string | QuickJSHandle]>)`